United States in World War I: Public opinion

 Anti-German sentiment spiked after the sinking of the Lusitania.
 This recruiting poster depicts a drowning mother and child.

 American public opinion was divided, with most Americans until early 1917 largely of the opinion that the United States should stay out of the war.
 Opinion changed gradually, partly in response to German actions in Belgium and the Lusitania, partly as German Americans lost influence, and partly in response to Wilson's position that America had to play a role to make the world safe for democracy.

 In the general public, there was little if any support for entering the war on the side of the German Empire.
 The great majority of German Americans, as well as Scandinavian Americans, wanted the United States to remain neutral; however, at the outbreak of war, thousands of U.S. citizens had tried to enlist in the German army.
-The Irish Catholic community, based in the large cities and often in control of the Democratic Party apparatus, was strongly hostile to helping Britain in any way, especially after the Easter uprising of 1916 in Ireland.
+The Irish Catholic community, based in the large cities and often in control of the Democratic Party apparatus, was strongly hostile to helping Britain in any way, especially after the Easter Rising of 1916 in Ireland.
 Most of the Protestant church leaders in the United States, regardless of their theology, favored pacifistic solutions whereby the United States would broker a peace.
 Most of the leaders of the women's movement, typified by Jane Addams, likewise sought pacifistic solutions.
 The most prominent opponent of war was industrialist Henry Ford, who personally financed and led a peace ship to Europe to try to negotiate among the belligerents; no negotiations resulted.

 Britain had significant support among intellectuals and families with close ties to Britain.
 The most prominent leader was Samuel Insull of Chicago, a leading industrialist who had emigrated from England.
 Insull funded many propaganda efforts, and financed young Americans who wished to fight by joining the Canadian military.

 Preparedness movement

-By 1915 Americans were paying much more attention to the war.
+By 1915, Americans were paying much more attention to the war.
 The sinking of the Lusitania aroused furious denunciations of German brutality.
 In Eastern cities a new "Preparedness" movement emerged.
 It argued that the United States needed to build up immediately strong naval and land forces for defensive purposes; an unspoken assumption was that America would fight sooner or later.
 The driving forces behind Preparedness were all Republicans, notably General Leonard Wood, ex-president Theodore Roosevelt, and former secretaries of war Elihu Root and Henry Stimson; they enlisted many of the nation's most prominent bankers, industrialists, lawyers and scions of prominent families.
 Indeed, there emerged an "Atlanticist" foreign policy establishment, a group of influential Americans drawn primarily from upper-class lawyers, bankers, academics, and politicians of the Northeast, committed to a strand of Anglophile internationalism.